-It is crucial to mention that the 2024/2025 EPWP grant agreement had been signed by the Municipality and submitted to the department of Public Works and after that, was submitted to Council for adoption .
-The uThukela district recruitment guidelines policy for 2019/2020 was approved on the 31 May 2019.
+It is crucial to mention that the 2025/2026 EPWP grant agreement was signed by the Municipality and submitted to the department of Public Works and after that, was submitted to the Council for adoption.
+The uThukela district recruitment guidelines policy for 2025/2026 was approved on the 30 May 2025.
+EPWP Protocol Agreement and Phase V Policy framework is attached as anannexure.